 Food battles come about because you want one thing (e.g. for them to eat their broccoli) and your child wants another (quite possibly because you want one thing!).
 If you don’t engage in a battle, there is no battle.
-So, for example, if your baby/toddler/child refused to eat their dinner – resist the temptation to co-erce, cajole, beg them to eat.
+So, for example, if your baby/toddler/child refused to eat their dinner – resist the temptation to coerce, cajole or beg them to eat.
 Simply don’t get involved.
 Say little, and when the family meal is finished, remove the meal – AND, most importantly, resist the desire to offer some other food.
 This brief video from the Institute for Physical Activity and Nutrition Infant Program tackles this issue head on.

 - You need to Try for 5 serves of vegetables each day

 You are your child’s food intake role model – they’ll learn to enjoy what you enjoy.
-So – go for 5 serves of vegetables a day.
+So go for five serves of vegetables a day.
 Eating a wide range of vegetables every day will be sensational for your health and will provide a great reinforcer to your child that vegetables are an everyday food that are good to eat.
 Eating 5 serves of vegetables every day makes this a normal, expected part of daily life.

 - Plan ahead – think about how you can include vegetables in meals and snacks

-If increasing veges in your meals is your plan, then you’ll need to plan for this!
+If increasing veggies in your meals is your plan, then you’ll need to plan for this!
 The best plans in the world fall over through lack of preparation.
 The preparation here is simple, make a plan each week for your meals and how you aim to add vegetables to these.
 Click here for some planning ideas.
 You could also plan a meat free meal each week – this will ensure that vegetables get pride of place – and if you’re not sure what a meat free meal looks like, you’ll find lots of inspiration here or simply search the net for Meat-free Mondays.
 Planning to include vegetables in every meal helps you to make sure you’ll purchase them every week.

 - Buy vegetables in season and help them stay fresher for longer

 Limit the cost of veg by buying in season or choosing the frozen version when the fresh is too expensive (e.g. peas and beans).
 You’ll know when a vegetable is in season because it will be cheap!
 You can also check out these guides to seasonality for each state.
-Click here for some great tips on keeping your vegetables fresher for longer – really important to do given we know that the fear of wasting food (and the money it took to buy it) is one reason why people don’t buy more vegetables
+Click here for some great tips on keeping your vegetables fresher for longer – really important to do, given the fear of wasting food (and the money it took to buy it) is one reason why people don’t buy more vegetables

-Population Nutrition, Institute for Physical Activity and Nutrition, Deakin University
+Associate Professor – Population Nutrition, Institute for Physical Activity and Nutrition, Deakin University